MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 ### Statuses
 **Golgoroth's Gaze**

 : Caretaker will inflict a debuff of the same name on someone who shoots him in the back with the text prompt, "Golgoroth shifts his Gaze to ``<PLAYERNAME>``".
 While Gaze is active, Golgoroth will fire swarms of Golgoroth's Rage at the debuffed player instead of using the normal Ogre attack kit.
 Lasts 20 seconds, only one gaze can be active at a time.
 Breaking line of sight or gaining any form of invisibility instantly removes the debuff.
 Gaining Gaze while it is active will purge it on any other players.
 If gained while any other Gazes are active, a wave of adds will spawn near the door in the back of the pit (unsure if on a timer or if this is the spawn condition).
+Losing Gaze at any time will despawn all poison sacs.

 **Pool of Reclaimed Light**